 At the start of the walk is a large rock that looks like a corkscrew – it’s begging to be climbed by the grownups if you’re up for the challenge – so this walk has always been called ‘The Cork Walk’ in our family.
-Though it’s also referred to as the Nine Ladies Circle walk as half way around is a Bronze Age circle that was used by the Druids.
+Though it’s also referred to as the ‘Nine Ladies Circle walk’ as half way around is a Bronze Age circle that was used by the Druids.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 On all Peak District family walks it’s a good idea to have an Ordnance Survey paper map with you, even if you have your phone on you.
-For this walk you need the OS Explorer Active Map OL24 (White Peak).
+For this walk you need the OS Explorer Active Map OL 24 (White Peak).
 It’s also a good opportunity to show young kids the map features and get them started with map reading.

 WALK HIGHLIGHTS: A short, reasonably flat walk that has boulders to climb, woodland to explore, and beautiful expansive moorland.

-TOTAL ASCENT: 54 metres
+TOTAL ASCENT: 47 metres

 PUBLIC TOILETS: There are no public toilets on this walk.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!